CeleryRBLX/CeleryRBLX.github.io/docs/lua/rnet.md

 ---

-## Send position
+## Send physics

 === "Function definition"

     ```lua
-    function rnet.sendposition(<vector3> value): void
+    function rnet.sendphysics(<CFrame> value): void
     ```

-Tells the server to locate your character at the position value.
+Tells the server to locate your character at ``value``.

+!!! warn
+    Rotation compression is still getting worked on.
+    ``rnet.sendphysics`` only supports position from the CFRame at the moment.

 ---